dmceachernmsft/communication-ui-library-component-adapter/README.md

 - node v14 - v17

 ## Dependency Note:
-If you are sintalling the packages on Mac or Linux you will need to update:
+If you are sintalling the packages on Mac or Linux you will need to update the Communication react package:
 ```json
 "@azure/communication-react": ".\\deps\\azure-communication-react-1.3.2-beta.0-with-provider.tgz",
 ```